cse110-fa22-group30/cse110-fa22-group30/specs/adrs/102022-WebApp-ADR2.md

 ​
 ## Context and Problem Statement
 ​
-Whether to use website or web app to present our work.
+Whether to use site or web app to present our work.
 ​
 ## Decision Drivers <!-- optional -->
 ​